TJ's Custom Gunworks

 A: Not really, you see there is only about 1/8" of material that you have to play with there,

-what my trigger does do (which the Sig trigger doesn't) by it's specific ergonomic design
+what my trigger does do (which the OEM Sig trigger doesn't) by it's specific ergonomic design

 and being more narrow and rounded, is that it guides your finger in so you tend to shoot with

-the trigger in the crevice of your finger rather than shoot with the pad (your finger tip).
+the trigger in the crevice of your finger rather then shoot with the pad (your finger tip).

 Q: What is the toughest finish for my gun ?